 Recent advances in technology have helped unlock the biological mysteries of this 2,000-year-old medical practice.
 Researchers are closer to understanding how an acupuncture needle can subtly adjust the body’s tissues, nerves, and hormones.
 The NIH and World Health Organization have both given formal approval of certain uses of acupuncture.
 It helps to have an exploring, open mindset when considering acupuncture.
 In a recent interview with Web MD, David S. Kiefer, MD, said, “But even people who are not very open-minded and try it, find they feel good during the treatments.
 Sometimes they are surprised.”
 Read more about this scientific study.

-Private sessions by the hour: $100 for first session. $90 for follow up sessions.
+Private sessions by the hour: $100 for each session.

 April offers a free 15-minute phone consultation to discuss what will work for you.